Where do you get your ideas?

 I read a lot, mostly fiction, all different kinds, from literary to mysteries to thrillers to quote-unquote "women's fiction."

-I love Nora Ephron and Fran Lebowitz and Anne Lamott, John Irving, Anne Tyler, Peter Straub, Jonathan Kellerman, Robert Crais, Andrew Vachss and Harlan Coben, Tom Perrotta, Kelly Link, Margaret Atwood, Meg Wolitzer, Marge Piercey, Erica Jong, Caroline Leavitt, Jodi Picoult, Laura Lippman, Lionel Shriver, Michael Chabon, Calvin Trillin, Michael Cunningham, Gail Godwin, Elizabeth Strout, Carol Shields, Roald Dahl, Russell Banks, Donna Tartt, Suzanne Finnamore, all of my quote-unquote “chick lit” contemporaries – Sara Pekkanen, Amy Hatvany, Johanna Edwards, Liza Palmer, Marian Keyes, Emily Giffin, Melissa Bank, Pamela Ribon, Sarah Mlynowski, Lolly Winston, Laura Zigman and Helen Fielding.
-One of my favorite underappreciated books of all time is Tabitha King’s PEARL…and if you want to read GOOD IN BED’s fictional forerunner, check out Gail Parent’s SHEILA LEVINE IS DEAD AND LIVING IN NEW YORK.
+I love Nora Ephron and Fran Lebowitz and Anne Lamott, John Irving, Madeline L'Engle, Eloisa James, Megan Abbott, Kelly Link, Anne Tyler, Peter Staub, Jonathan Kellerman, Robert Crais, Andrew Vachss and Harlan Coben, Tom Perrota, Margaret Atwood, Meg Wolizter, Marge Piercey, Erica Jong, Caroline Leavitt, Michael Cunningham, Gail Godwin, Elizabeth Strout, Carol Shields, Roald Dahl, Russell Banks, Donna Tartt, Suzanne Finnamore, Sara Pekkanen, Amy Hatvany, Liza Palmer, Marian Keyes, Melissa Bank, Lolly Winston, Laura Zigman, and Helen Fielding.
+One of my favorite underappreciated books of all time is Tabitha King's PEARL... and if you want to read GOOD IN BED's fictional forerunner, check out Gail Parent's SHEILA LEVINE IS DEAD AND LIVING IN NEW YORK.

 How do you feel about your books being called “chick lit?”